 Offering your dog grapefruit seed extract (GSE) can provide them with a number of amazing benefits.
 This substance works as both a preventative and a remedy and is great for a wide range of conditions that can affect your dog.
-If you take your dog out in public, take them with you on hikes in the woods, or any area that can have parasites, bacteria, or fungi then GSE is a good way to ensure they do not bring any hitchhikers home with them.
+If you take your dog with you on hikes in the woods or any area that can have parasites, bacteria, or fungi, then GSE is a good way to ensure they do not bring any hitchhikers home with them.
 GSE can be used both internally and externally to fight a variety of skin and gastrointestinal problems.

 Despite the name, grapefruit seed extract is not only from the seeds, but also contains elements of the membrane and pulp of the grapefruit.
-It should not be mistaken with grape seed extract which is a completely different compound made from grapes.
-GSE is very bitter and acidic, so taken internally it is typically in the form of a capsule or tablet.
+It should not be mistaken with grape seed extract which is a completely different compound made from grapes, and highly toxic to dogs.
+GSE is very bitter and acidic, so when taken internally, it is typically in the form of a capsule or tablet.

 How Grapefruit Seed Extract Works